 Buying life insurance is a vital step in protecting your family’s financial future.
 In the event of your death, life coverage helps replace your income for your loved ones.

-When scouting for life insurance, you will encounter two different types; term and permanent.
+When searching for life insurance, you will encounter two different types; term and permanent.

 With term life insurance, you are expected to pay premiums for a specified term, say 10 or 20 years.
 And if you die within the term, benefits are paid to the designated beneficiaries.